The Graveyard Book Graphic Novel: Volume 1

 Inventive, chilling, and filled with wonder, Neil Gaiman's The Graveyard Book reaches new heights in this stunning adaptation.
 Artists Kevin Nowlan, P. Craig Russell, Tony Harris, Scott Hampton, Galen Showman, Jill Thompson, and Stephen B. Scott lend their own signature styles to create an imaginatively diverse and yet cohesive interpretation of Neil Gaiman's luminous novel.

-Volume One contains Chapter One through the Interlude, while Volume Two will include Chapter Six to the end.
+Volume One contains Chapter One through the Interlude, while Volume Two includes Chapter Six to the end.

 Praises & Awards